elastic/kibana/CONTRIBUTING.md

 ### Linting

+A note about linting: We are currently migrating to using [Prettier](https://prettier.)
+As such, we recommend you setup your editor to format your work using [Prettier's editor intigration guide](https://prettier.io/docs/en/editors.html) as our prettier setup just prevents prettier formatted sections of kibana from being committed with non-prettier formts.

-A note about linting: We use [eslint](http://eslint.org) to check that the [styleguide](STYLEGUIDE.md) is being followed.
+For dealing with non-formatted sections of Kibana ([See the .prettierignore file to see what directories are not yet prettier formatted](.prettierignore)) we use [eslint](http://eslint.org) to check that the [styleguide](STYLEGUIDE.md) is being followed.
 It runs in a pre-commit hook and as a part of the tests, but most contributors integrate it with their code editors for real-time feedback.

 Here are some hints for getting eslint setup in your favorite editor: